fishyer/some-stars/README.md

 *   [coddingtonbear/obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api) - Unlock your automation needs by interacting with your notes in Obsidian over a secure REST API.

 *   [PicGo/vs-picgo](https://github.com/PicGo/vs-picgo) - A VSCode plugin of PicGo

+*   [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world

 *   [AlexW00/obsidian-note-linker](https://github.com/AlexW00/obsidian-note-linker) - 🔗 Automatically link your Obsidian notes.